Lufter/Lufter-academy/content/project/MWQW/index.md

 * Improved the defects in previous asymptotic analysis methods when implementing Schrödinger’s approach to MWQW

-* Presented the recursive relations in MWQW and its exit probability 𝑝<sub>∞<／sub> from an automation perspective.
+* Presented the recursive relations in MWQW and its exit probability 𝑝<sub>∞</sub>　from an automation perspective.

  You can see all our results once we summit our works in the end of Dec 2020!